Masters Frequently Asked Questions

 How can I submit my references?

-- Referees can also email their reference directly to SOAS, clearly stating your name, the programme applied for and their full contact details.
+Emailed references must be sent directly by the referees to email@example.com , clearly stating your name, the programme applied for and their full contact details.
+References must sent from the referee's university/ work email address.

 For Masters Admissions SOAS, Student Admissions and Recruitment, Room G1, Thornhaugh Street, Russell Square, London WC1H OXG